Oakland Public Library: Main library

 The Main Library has occupied its present location at 125 14th Street near Lake Merritt since 1951.
 It is one of the largest public library facilities in the Bay Area.
 It features popular reading materials, business resources, government publications, videos/DVDs/CDs, maps, and a computer lab for the public.
-It is also houses the Oakland History Room, including primary materials and unique books that explore the history of the East Bay; a large and active Children’s Room; and the TeenZone.
+It also houses the Oakland History Room, including primary materials and unique books that explore the history of the East Bay; a large and active Children’s Room; and the TeenZone.
 Adaptive technology is available for persons with disabilities at this and other sites.
 Call (510) 238-4974 for more details.

 Branches

-As of 2018 the Oakland Public Library has 16 branches.
+The Oakland Public Library has 16 branches.
 Dates listed in the following list of current branches indicate the year the branch was established and, if the branch has since moved, the year the current location opened.